Datavault-UK/automate-dv-docs/docs/macros/index.md

         CAST((MD5_BINARY(NULLIF(TRIM(CAST(CUSTOMER_ID AS VARCHAR)), ''))) AS BINARY(16)) AS CUSTOMER_HK
         ```

-!!! tip "New in v0.9.1"
+!!! info
     We've added this config to give you more options when hashing.
-If there is logic difference between uppercase
+If there is logical difference between uppercase
     and lowercase values in your data, set this to `DISABLED` otherwise, the standard approach is to use `UPPER`

 ### Ghost Record configuration

-!!! tip "New in v0.9.1"
-    Ghost Records are here!
-This is our first iteration of Ghost Records functionality.
-Please give us feedback on
-    GitHub or Slack :smile:

 ```yaml
 vars: